Glycemic Index of Pumpkin Seeds)

 What is the glycemic index of Pumpkin Seeds)?

-Pumpkin Seeds) has a glycemic index (GI) of 25, which is classified as low GI.
-As a low GI food, Pumpkin Seeds) provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Pumpkin Seeds) has a glycemic index of 25, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Pumpkin Seeds)?